An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Approximation Algorithms for Dynamic Maximum Independent Set

+\textsc{\underline{Pre-Processing:}} Consider a stabbing line $h_j$ and the set of rectangles $\mathcal R_i(h_j)$ stabbed on $h_j$ for some $i \in [N]$.
+We denote the corresponding set of intervals as $I(h_j)$.

+We build a balanced binary search tree $T_l(I(h_j))$, storing the intervals in $I(h_j)$ in left-to-right order based on their left endpoints.

+This is called the \emph{left tree} of $I(h_j)$.
+For each internal node in the left tree, we associate it with an augmented balanced binary search tree storing the intervals in its subtree based on their right endpoints.
+Thus, we could get the interval with leftmost right endpoint in each subtree in constant time.

+Such range-tree like data structure can be constructed in $O(n \log n)$ and can be dynamically maintained in $O(\log^2 n)$ time~\cite{DBLP:journals/jacm/WillardL85}.
+Additionally, we compute a \maxset of $I(h_j)$ and store it in left-to-right order in a balanced binary search tree $T_s(I(h_j))$, denoted by the \emph{solution tree} of $h_j$.
+Let $\omega_j$ be the cardinality of a maximum independent set of $I(h_j)$ for $j \in [\sigma]$, and let $\omega = \max_j \omega_j$ for $j \in [\sigma]$ be the maximum of these cardinalities over all stabbing lines.

 When we move from $G_i$ to $G_{i+1}$ (for some $1\le i < N$), either we insert a new rectangle into $\mathcal{R}_i$ or delete one rectangle from $\mathcal{R}_i$.
-Let $r_x$ be the rectangle that is inserted or deleted, let $i_x$ be its corresponding interval, and let $h_j$ (for some $j\in [\kappa]$) be the horizontal line that intersects $r_x$.
-In what follows, we describe how to maintain a $2$-approximate \textsc{Max-IS} with $O(\omega_j \log n) = O(\omega \log n)$ update time.
-We distinguish \textsc{Insertion} and \textsc{Deletion}.
+Let $r_x$ be the rectangle that is inserted or deleted, let $i_x$ be its corresponding interval, and let $h_j$ (for some $j\in [\sigma]$) be the horizontal line that intersects $r_x$.
+By maintaining the maximum independent set for $I(h_j)$, and then reevaluating the solution set, a $2$-approximate \maxset can be maintained.
+Note that this recomputation costs $O(\omega \log n + \log^2 n)$, including updating the left tree of $h_j$ and recomputing the maximum independent set for $h_j$ by the greedy approach described in the pre-processing phase.
+In what follows, we describe how to maintain the maximum independent set for $h_j$ dynamically in $O(\omega \log n + \log^2 n)$ time.

-\textsc{\underline{Insertion:}} We first determine whether $i_x$ should be a new selected interval or not.
-Because the greedy algorithm for constructing the \textsc{Max-IS} visits the intervals in left-to-right order based on the right endpoints, we need to reconstruct the state of the algorithm when it would visit $i_x$.
-We query the solution tree $T_s(I(h_j))$ with both endpoints of $i_x$ in $O(\log \omega_j)$ time.
-If and only if both search paths end up between the same two leaves belonging to two consecutive selected intervals $i_y$ and $i_z$ (considering their right endpoints), then $i_x$ would have been chosen as the next selected interval after $i_y$ and before $i_z$ in the greedy algorithm.
-This implies that $i_y$ and $i_x$ are independent, but $i_x$ and $i_z$ may or may not intersect.
+Note that our update operation is faster in practice while having the same asymptotic worst-case update time $O(n\log n)$ as recomputing the maximum independent set of $h_j$.

+Given an interval $i$, we denote the left endpoint and right endpoint of $i$ as $l(i)$ and $r(i)$, respectively.